Canada Day Long Weekend in Saint John: 2026 Fireworks, Festivals & Events

 Canada Day at Hampton

 Join us for a fun-filled Canada Day in Hampton!
-Enjoy an action-packed lineup of exciting activities you won’t want to miss, including Free Swim, Vendor market, games, crafts, food trucks, and more.
+Enjoy an action-packed lineup of exciting activities you won’t want to miss, including a foam fiesta, free Canada Day swim, family games, Summit Centre Soccer Field Kickoff party, vendor market and more.
+This year, an amazing Canada Day concert in Town Square will close out the night!
 Details

 Various locations, Hampton